Sapphire Quick Facts

 What is Sapphire

 Color is of the utmost importance when selecting a sapphire.
 Sapphires are available in various colors, including blue, pink, orange, yellow, green, purple and colorless.
 Most corundum contains trace elements that create different sapphire colors.
 When the trace elements are iron and titanium, the corundum is blue sapphire.
 When chromium is present, you get a pink sapphire.
 Vanadium creates a purple sapphire and trace elements of iron result in a very pale yellow to green color.
 The more trace element present, the darker the coloring.
 Most sapphires are heat-treated or irradiated to enhance their color at the time they are mined.
 Sapphires with intense saturation, in any color, are considered the most desirable.

 Clarity should be considered when selecting a sapphire.
-In some cases, inclusions actually make the stone more valuable, creating a velvety appearance or desired effects like asterism.
+In some cases, inclusions make the stone more valuable, creating a velvety appearance or desired effects like asterism.
 Sapphires often have color banding, which looks like blue and white stripes and is treated as an inclusion.
 Darker sapphires may mask any color banding.
 They can also contain color zoning or areas of different colors within the stone.